kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 $ kubectl attach pod-centos -c cntr-centos
 ```

-Here we can see the date being echoed out every 5 seconds.
+Here we can again see the date being echoed out every 5 seconds.

+Going back to the yaml file, notice the way I wrote the command setting.
+This is yaml syntax for writing a list as a single line.
+There are other ways to write this yaml file to achieve the same result.
+I'ved included them in the more-sample folder.

 Ok, that's it for this video.
 See you in the next one.